 Disability parking bays are available in all car parks.
-A State Disability Permit is valid in these areas, but must be displayed with a valid Flinders University parking permit.
+An Australian Disability Permit is required to park in these areas.
 People who have a short-term disability can apply for a non-renewable three month University permit through the University Health Service.
 Written evidence from a treating medical professional is required.
 These permits are only valid when displayed with an annual, semester or day permit.

 Students who wish to apply for adjustments to teaching or assessment methods on the basis of a disability should see the Guidelines for Reasonable Adjustment to Assessment and Teaching Methods for Students with Disabilities which are included in the Student Related Policies and Procedures Manual.

 'Reasonable adjustment to assessment' refers to special conditions or considerations in examinations and other assessment exercises.

 'Reasonable adjustment to teaching methods' refers to variations in the way courses/topics are taught in order that they are accessible to students with disabilities.